 As an Amazon Associate I earn from qualifying purchases and sometimes recommend products from other sellers at no extra cost you.
 For more details see my disclosure policy and privacy policy.

 Everything goes into the blender or shaker with ice then served in the glass with a straw and piece of pineapple.
-It is a classic drink, super easy to make and has been around since the 19th century at least.
+It’s a classic drink that’s been around since the 19th century and remains one of the most popular tropical cocktails worldwide.

 Sugar-Free Simple Syrup: